GooRiOn/teak-unity/docs/working-with-unity.rst

         ``error.internal`` - An unknown error occurred and the call should be retried

-    If the call succeeded, the data in the second string will the ``scheduleId`` that was canceled
+    If the call succeeded, the data in the first string will the ``scheduleId`` that was canceled

 Canceling all Local Notifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^